nakul2234/TEProF/README.md

 ## 9. Aggregate Stringtie Information

-This can also be down with the package [Ballgown](https://github.com/alyssafrazee/ballgown 'Ballgown Github') for more advanced statistics on transcript level quantification.
+This can also be done with the package [Ballgown](https://github.com/alyssafrazee/ballgown 'Ballgown Github') for more advanced statistics on transcript level quantification.
 In the case of simply wanting to find existence of TE-transcripts we have a helper script to aggregate relevant data.